California governor encouraged by drop in ICU placements

 “I caution anybody to read too much into that,” Newsom said of the decline in ICU hospitalizations.
 “But nonetheless, it is encouraging.
 It reinforces the incredible work all of you are doing.”

-California is entering its fourth week of a statewide “stay-at-home” order that has shuttered schools and non-essential businesses and exploded jobless claims to more than 2.3 million in the last month.
+California is entering its fourth week of a statewide “stay-at-home” order that has shuttered schools and non-essential businesses.
+In the past four weeks, California processed more unemployment insurance claims — 2.3 million — than it did in all of 2019.
+But help is coming Sunday, when unemployed Californians will start getting an extra $600 per week in unemployment benefits, money Congress approved as part of a $2.2 trillion coronavirus relief package.

 Newsom and state public health officials have been preparing for a worst-case scenario surge of COVID-19 patients that could require an additional 66,000 hospital beds and 10,000 ventilators beyond the hospitals’ current total.